 Dr. Sussex married Phyllis Eleanor McCormick on the 12th of August, 1944 at the Metropolitan United Church in London.
-Mrs. Sussex was born in London on the 11th of July, 1923, the daughter of Andrew “Andy” George McCormick and and the former Ethel Mary Nixon.
+Mrs. Sussex was born in London, Ontario on the 11th of July, 1923, and the daughter of Andrew “Andy” George McCormick and the former Ethel Mary Nixon.
 Her father was a Customs Officer in London and she had 3 siblings; Andy, Hilda and Harold.
 Mrs. Sussex graduated from the St. Joseph’s School of Nursing in 1945.
 She was introduced to her husband by her future mother-in-law, when she was caring for Dr. Sussex’s mother at St Joseph’s Hospital in London (Ontario).

 Dr. Sussex served with the Army Medical Corp during WWII.
 After his discharge from the service, he completed his studies at the University of Western Ontario, graduating M.D. in 1946.
 Dr. Sussex interned at St Joseph’s Hospital in London, then he settled into a family medicine practice in Florence (Lambton County), Ontario in 1947.
 Dr. Sussex combined his office with his home, which also contained a dispensary.
 A large German Shepherd named “Denny” was the family pet and the security system.